jdeolive/suite-old/docs/geoexplorer/src/workspace.rst

      * - .. image:: /images/button_layerproperties.png
        - :ref:`geoexplorer.using.layerproperties`
        - For a selected layer, displays a dialog for viewing and editing metadata, display characteristics, caching settings, and layer styles.
 (For attribute information, use the :ref:`geoexplorer.using.getfeatureinfo` Tool.)
+     * - .. image:: /images/button_style.png
+       - :ref:`geoexplorer.using.style`
+       - Displays a dialog for editing map styling rules.
+Requires :ref:`geoexplorer.using.login` to local GeoServer.

 Layer context menu
 ~~~~~~~~~~~~~~~~~~